EllieChen-Git/Aussie-Beauty-Market/README.md

 - __Routes__: Routes are more like a traffic controller.
 Our server will read the routes.rb file and decide where we should send the http request to and what methods on our controller will be responsible.
 The routes are arranged in rails using RESTful API architecture.

-- __Assets__: The assets are usually our JavaScript code, styling code (e.g. CSS, SASS) and other media file we used in our Rails app such as images.
+- __Assets__: The assets are usually our JavaScript code, styling code (e.g. CSS, SASS) and other media files we used in our Rails app such as images.

 Important high-level component outside Rails:

-- __Database__: Frankly speaking, database is actually not part of Rails, but I think we should definitely include it when we talk about the high-level components in Rails app.
+- __Database__: Database is actually not part of Rails, but it should definitely be included when we talk about high-level components in Rails app.
 Database is the place that we permanently store data (models are just an interface for us to communicate with database), compared to some other temporary data storing functions like sessions.
 Database is just like a spreadsheet with different tables, and data is stored in the rows and columns of the tables.

-####  [R17] Projects Models & Relationships
+###  [R17] Projects Models & Relationships

-The models exited in ABM and their relationships are as follow:
+The 7 models exited in ABM and their relationships are as follows:

 __User Model - Stores user information__